cornhead/zusammenfassungen/psv_zusammenfassung.md

 In literature, the definitions of branches are rather imprecise $\rightarrow$ what about unconditional jumps, `goto`, function calls or fall-throughs?

+### Decision Coverage

+Exercise every decision outcome at least once (one time `true`, one time `false`)

+Again, definition of decisions is imprecise.

+### Notes on Branch Coverage vs. Decision Coverage

+Branch coverage implies decision coverage

+* if "decision" means boolean expression at branching points only

+Decision coverage implies branch coverage

+* if "branch" doesn't include unconditional jumps
+* if "decision" refers to *all* boolean expressions

 ### Condition Coverage

 Exercise every boolean sub-expression/atom/condition outcome (but their values do not necessarily have to affect the overall outcome)